Septh/ts-run/README.md

 # ts-run
 > The minimalist TypeScript script runner for NodeJS.

-Runs TypeScript scripts from the command line as if they were written in plain JavaScript:
+Run TypeScript scripts from the command line as if they were written in plain JavaScript:

 ```sh
 ts-run ./some-script.ts